isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Cinemas**

-Cinema operators are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/cinemasadvisory2.pdf" target="_blank">document</a> [last updated on 17 Dec 20].
+Cinema operators are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/cinemasadvisory2.pdf" target="_blank">document</a> [last updated on 29 Mar 21].
 You can also refer to the Infocomm Media Development Authority <a href="https://www.imda.gov.sg/news-and-events/Media-Room/Media-Releases/2020/Advisories-on-COVID-19-Situation" target="_blank">website</a>.

 #### **Country and Recreation Clubs**